Culture

 Harold Buttrick Travel Grant

 The Harold Buttrick Travel Grant was established in 2016 in the memory of MBB founding partner Harry Buttrick, FAIA.
-The travel grant is awarded annually to an MBB employee, and is designed to broaden the recipient’s experience and understanding of architecture.
-Previous recipients have traveled to Norway, Japan, South Korea, and Poland to study regional architecture.
+The travel grant is awarded on a discretionary basis to an MBB employee, and is designed to broaden the recipient’s experience and understanding of architecture.
+Previous recipients have traveled to Norway, Japan, South Korea, Mexico, Budapest, Ljubljana and Prague to study regional architecture.
 Every recipient presents research, insights, and photography with our team.

 Former designer and grant recipient Nyssa Sherazee inside the Museum of Water, Wind, and Stone, on Jeju Island, by Japanese-Korean architect Itami Jun.